wachterjohannes/AsapoTidyBundle/README.md

 ## What tidy is?

-Tidy is a binding for the Tidy HTML clean and repair utility which allows you to not only clean and otherwise manipulate HTML documents, but also traverse the document tree.
+Tidy is a binding for the Tidy HTML clean and repair utility which allows you to clean, manipulate HTML documents and traverse the document tree.

 [Source ...](http://php.net/manual/de/intro.tidy.php)